-Now I have a question for you — are you on Team Eggplant, or do you despise it?
+Are you a fan of eggplant?
 I never knew I liked it until several years ago, mainly because I’d never had it cooked properly.
 If it’s not cooked properly, eggplant is one of the most disgusting things ever.
-It’s hard and it squeaks when you chew it for crying out loud, which is a far cry from what we have here — tender, succulent, melt-in-your-mouth rounds.
-And since it’s grilled, it’s also got a delicious, smoky flavor that gets me every time.

-If you’re already an eggplant fanatic like me, chances are you’ve had classic eggplant parmesan, or parmigiana, at least once.
+If you’re already an eggplant fanatic, you’ve probably experienced classic eggplant parmesan.
 If you’re Italian, you probably grew up eating your grandmother’s or your mother’s recipe handed down from generation to generation.
 Si?

 - salt and pepper, to taste

 - 5-6 slices of fresh mozzarella cheese*

 - balsamic glaze and chopped basil for serving, if desired.

 - Preheat the grill to medium for the eggplant, and preheat the oven to 350 degrees to bake the eggplant stacks.

 - Brush the eggplant slices top and bottom generously with olive oil, and season with salt and pepper.
 Place on the grill and cook for 3-4 minutes, or until tender and grill marks form.
 If the eggplant seems dry, brush with a little more olive oil.
 Flip the eggplant, and repeat on the other side.
 Remove from heat and set aside.